TeddyO323/alx-frontend/0x00-html_advanced/README.md

 - Inside your `<main>` section:
   - Remove the text in main.
   - Create these sections:
-    - Create the first section and put the text "Hero section" inside.
+    - Create the first section and put the text `"Hero section`" inside.
-    - Create the second section and put the text "Services section" inside.
+    - Create the second section and put the text `"Services section`" inside.
-    - Create the third section and put the text "Works section" inside.
+    - Create the third section and put the text `"Works section`" inside.
-    - Create the fourth section and put the text "About section" inside.
+    - Create the fourth section and put the text `"About section`" inside.
-    - Create the fifth section and put the text "Latest news section" inside.
+    - Create the fifth section and put the text `"Latest news section`" inside.
-    - Create the sixth section and put the text "Testimonials section" inside.
+    - Create the sixth section and put the text `"Testimonials section`" inside.
-    - Create the seventh section and put the text "Contact section" inside.
+    - Create the seventh section and put the text `"Contact section`" inside.
 Ignore W3C errors